Grounding-Driven Attack: Improving Encoder-based Adversarial Transferability against Large Vision-Language Models: Visual Illustration

+This quantitative trend is clearly reflected in the qualitative examples.
 As shown in \Cref{Fig:perturbation_comparison}, methods such as \citet{schlarmannAdversarialRobustnessMultiModal2023} and VT-Attack~\cite{wangBreakVisualPerception2024} make weak, scattered changes that leave critical foreground objects (e.g., the dog) largely intact.
-Others, like \citet{cuiRobustnessLargeMultimodal2024} and Attack-Bard~\cite{dongHowRobustGoogles2023}, perturb the object more strongly but also waste budget on irrelevant background areas such as grass, limiting their impact on alignment.
-Notably, for these methods, the explanation maps on the surrogate encoder often show some attention shift, but this effect largely disappears when visualized with a different encoder, where attention remains centered on the main object.
-In contrast, \AttackName focuses perturbations on semantically important regions, avoids unnecessary background changes, and produces substantial feature deviations in key areas.
-Even under a different encoder from the surrogate, \AttackName’s explanation maps still exhibit pronounced attention shifts away from the correct object (e.g., “dog”), indicating a stronger and more persistent disruption of cross-modal grounding.
+Others, such as \citet{cuiRobustnessLargeMultimodal2024} and Attack-Bard~\cite{dongHowRobustGoogles2023}, perturb the object more strongly but also waste budget on irrelevant background areas such as grass, limiting their impact on grounding alignment.
+Notably, for these methods, the explanation maps on the surrogate encoder often show some shift, but this effect largely disappears when visualized with a different encoder, where attention remains centered on the main object.
+In contrast, \AttackName focuses perturbations on text-grounded evidence regions, avoids unnecessary background changes, and produces substantial feature deviations in key areas.
+Even under a different encoder from the surrogate, \AttackName's explanation maps still exhibit pronounced shifts away from the correct object (e.g., ``dog''), indicating a stronger and more persistent disruption of cross-modal grounding.
+These qualitative examples are consistent with the higher alignment and coverage scores in Table~\ref{tab:grad_eclip_vt_vs_sgma}.